1) The association bears the name "HFA - HAPIMAG HOLIDAY CLUB FOR SHAREHOLDERS“- ZVR - number 033085072 at the Federal Police Directorate Vienna.

-4) The board can rule out a member from the association if the interests and goals of the association are grossly violated.
-Appeals to the General Assembly against the exclusion are permitted.
-The membership rights remain pending their decision.
+4) The exclusion of a member from the association can be ordered by the executive committee if the interests and goals of the association are grossly violated.
+Appeals to the General Assembly against the exclusion are permissible.
+The membership rights are suspended until their decision.

 5) Withdrawal of honorary membership can be decided by the general assembly upon the request of the board for the reasons mentioned in paragraph 4.

-§7 - Rights and obligations of the members
+§7 - Rights and duties of the members

 1) The members are entitled to participate in all events of the association and to use the facilities of the association.
 Only ordinary and honorary members are entitled to vote in the general assembly, as well as the active and passive right to vote.